 While SurePayroll’s site has a good guide to their workers compensation plans, you have to call to get additional information about its other add-ons.

 Yes.
-The iOS app is exceptionally well reviewed; it has a total of 4.8 stars out of 5 from 2.3K customers.2 However, the Android app has only 24 customer reviews and a less-than-impressive 3.7 out of 5 stars.3 So while Apple users are in luck, Android users might not have the smoothest app experience.
+The iOS app is exceptionally well reviewed: it has a total of 4.8 stars out of 5 from 3.3K customers.3 However, the Android app has only 85 customer reviews and a middling 3.2 out of 5 stars.4 So while Apple users are in luck, Android users might not have the smoothest app experience.

 Do I need to wait until the next fiscal year to switch to SurePayroll?